Best AI Writing Tools for Bloggers 2026: 8 Picks That Actually Save Time

 - Good keyword research built-in

-- Cleaner UI than Frase
+- Cleaner interface than Frase

 Cons:

-- Article quality gets inconsistent on nuanced topics
+- Quality gets inconsistent on nuanced topics

-- Lower article limits on entry plans
+- Lower article limits on starter plans

-- Newer platform, so fewer third-party integrations
+- Newer platform, fewer integrations

 #8.
 Longshot AI — Best for Fact-Checked Long-Form Content